 2. You Stress About or Can’t Pay Your Bills

 Feeling stressed or helpless about your finances when bills come due may be a sign that you’ve been overspending.

-If you don’t know at any given moment whether you can pay off your credit card, then you probably have a spending issue.
+If you don’t know at any given moment whether you can pay off your credit card, you likely have a bad spending habit.

 3. You Overdraft Your Checking or Your Credit Cards Get Declined

-Trying to spend money you don’t have is pretty much the definition of overspending.
+Trying to spend money you don’t have is pretty much the definition of an overspending habit.

-Maxed out credit cards and empty bank accounts mean you’re spending beyond your means.
+Maxed out credit cards and an empty bank account mean you’re spending beyond your means.

 4. You Can Only Cover Your Minimum Payment

-If paying the minimum on certain credit cards is part of your debt pay-down strategy, then you’re probably ok.
+Paying the minimum on certain credit cards as part of your debt pay-down strategy is perfectly valid.

-But if you’re only paying the minimums because that’s all you can spare, you’ve likely got a spending problem.
+But if you’re only paying the minimums because that’s all you can afford, you’ve likely got a spending problem.